Natalie Brown

 Biography

 Natalie Brown is a storyteller.
-Through playwriting, composing, directing, producing, and performing, she seeks to amplify voices historically excluded from western narratives and use the arts as a means for social change.
+Through music, theatre, and research, she seeks to amplify voices historically excluded from western narratives and use the arts as a means for social change.

-Natalie’s work is grounded in cultivating an understanding of where we are, where we’ve come from, and where we are going; thus, academic rigor and research are essential parts of her process.
+Natalie’s work is grounded in cultivating an understanding of where we are, where we’ve come from, and where we’re going; thus, academic rigor and research are essential parts of her process.
 Natalie is currently pursuing her BA in African-American Studies and Music at Yale University (‘25).
-At Yale, she is a Mellon Mays/Edward A. Bouchet Fellow, for which she is researching the history and impact of the Black American female musical tradition under the advisory of Professor Daphne Brooks.
-Natalie is also a 2023-24 Gilder Lehrman College Fellow and most recently studied Black British Theatre at the British American Drama Academy under playwright Oladipo Agboluaje (2023).
+At Yale, she is a Mellon Mays/Edward A. Bouchet fellow, for which she researches the performance of race under the advisory of Dr. Daphne Brooks.
+Natalie is also a 2023-24 Gilder Lehrman College Fellow, and she recently studied Black British Theatre at the British American Drama Academy under playwright Oladipo Agboluaje (2023).

 Professional Experience